AkshayPanchivala/react-smart-error-boundary/README.md

 ---

-## 🛠️ Issues & Contributions
+## ❤️ Contribution

+We welcome contributions once development stabilizes.
-Feel free to [open an issue](https://github.com/AkshayPanchivala/react-smart-error-boundary/issues) or submit a PR.
+Feel free to [open issues](https://github.com/AkshayPanchivala/react-smart-error-boundary/issues) or submit a PR in the future.

 ---

 Made with ❤️ by [Akshay Panchivala](https://github.com/AkshayPanchivala)